-Ivy has held several roles throughout her career, including serving as the coordinator of the Medical Humanities Research Cluster at NTU , NTU iGave Ambassador of SoH, member of the International Advisory Committee (IAC) of the Chinese Heritage Centre (CHC) at NTU, a Preparation Committee member for the Conference on Pan-Pacific Anthropocene (ConPPA), an editorial board member of the International Journal of Osteoarchaeology, and a topic editor for Frontiers in Genetics.
+Throughout her career, Ivy has held several roles, including Coordinator of the Medical Humanities Research Cluster at NTU, NTU iGave Ambassador of the School of Humanities, member of the International Advisory Committee (IAC) of the Chinese Heritage Centre (CHC) at NTU, Preparation Committee member for the Conference on Pan-Pacific Anthropocene (ConPPA), editorial board member of the International Journal of Osteoarchaeology, and Topic Editor for Frontiers in Genetics.

 Ivy currently has three main projects below: